twilio/programmable-asset-tracker/README.md

 - `LED_INDICATION` - Enable (`1`) / disable (`0`) [LED indication](#led-indication) of events.
 Optional.
 Default: **enabled**
 - `WEB_UI` - Enable (`1`) / disable (`0`) [Device Evaluation UI](#device-evaluation-ui) on Imp-Agent.
 Optional.
 Default: **enabled**

+### Default Configuration ###

+For the configuration description see the [Southbound REST API](./docs/southbound-api.md)

+Default Configuration is specified as a value of the `DEFAULT_CFG` [Environment Variable](#user-defined-environment-variables).

+This value must be a string which includes a valid JSON where all `"` symbols are escaped (prefixed by the `\` symbol).

+To prepare such a string the [./tools/json2var.sh](./tools/json2var.sh) bash script can be used:
+- Run it as `./json2var.sh <json_file>`
+- Where `<json_file>` - is a valid JSON file which includes the default configuration.
+Note: comments are not allowed in this file.
+- The script adds the `\` symbol where needed, removes unnecessary spaces and generates the result as `"DEFAULT_CFG":"<json as string>"`
+- The result is printed out in the console.
+- Copy&paste it as the environment variable.

+Note: to run the script on Windows, install [git (with bash component)](http://git-scm.com/download/win) and execute the script with git bash terminal.

+Example of a default configuration:
+- [./tools/default-cfg.json](./tools/default-cfg.json) - an original default configuration in JSON format
+- [./tools/default-cfg.txt](./tools/default-cfg.txt) - `DEFAULT_CFG` environment variable with the string value which corresponds to the original JSON

 ### User-Defined Environment Variables ###

-Are used for sensitive settings, eg. credentials, in production deployments.
-Note, if [Device Evaluation UI](#device-evaluation-ui) is enabled, the environment variables are ignored.
+Are used for sensitive settings, eg. credentials, in production deployments, and to specify [Default Configuration](#default-configuration).

 Should be passed to [impcentral Device Group Environment Variables](https://developer.electricimp.com/tools/impcentral/environmentvariables#user-defined-environment-variables) in JSON format

 Variables:
+- `DEFAULT_CFG` - [Default Configuration](#default-configuration).
+Always mandatory.
 - `CLOUD_REST_API_URL` - Cloud (Northbound) REST API URL.
-Mandatory.
-Has no default.
+Mandatory if [Device Evaluation UI](#device-evaluation-ui) is not enabled.
 - `CLOUD_REST_API_USERNAME` - Username to access the cloud (Northbound) REST API.
-Mandatory.
-Has no default.
+Ignored if [Device Evaluation UI](#device-evaluation-ui) is enabled.
 - `CLOUD_REST_API_PASSWORD` - Password to access the cloud (Northbound) REST API.
-Mandatory.
-Has no default.
+Ignored if [Device Evaluation UI](#device-evaluation-ui) is enabled.
 - `CFG_REST_API_USERNAME` - Username to access the tracker (Southbound) REST API.
-Mandatory.
-Has no default.
+Ignored if [Device Evaluation UI](#device-evaluation-ui) is enabled.
 - `CFG_REST_API_PASSWORD` - Password to access the tracker (Southbound) REST API.
-Mandatory.
-Has no default.
+Ignored if [Device Evaluation UI](#device-evaluation-ui) is enabled.
 - `GOOGLE_MAPS_API_KEY` - API Key for Google Maps Platform.
 Required by [Google Maps Geolocation API](https://developers.google.com/maps/documentation/geolocation/overview) to determine the location by cell towers info or by WiFi networks.
 See [here](https://developers.google.com/maps/documentation/geolocation/get-api-key) how to obtain the Key.
+Ignored if [Device Evaluation UI](#device-evaluation-ui) is enabled.
 - `UBLOX_ASSIST_NOW_TOKEN` - [U-blox AssistNow token](https://www.u-blox.com/en/product/assistnow).
 Required for downloading of assist data for u-blox GNSS receiver.
 See [here](https://www.u-blox.com/en/assistnow-service-evaluation-token-request-form) how to obtain the Token.
+Always mandatory.

 Example of JSON with environment variables (when Cloud REST API is [emulated on another Imp](#simple-cloud-emulation)):
 ```